mozartspa/mobx-form/website/docs/getting-started/create-form.md

 - `useField()` gives us back a reference to a specific field of our form.
 We pass it the `form` instance, to make it know which form it should be bound to.
 It's required here, but in other examples we'll leverage the React Context.
 - With `onSubmit={form.handleSubmit}` we let our form instance handle the onSubmit event.
 - `{...nameField.input}` gives the input the necessary props to be a controlled input: `name`, `value`, `onChange`, `onBlur`.
-- With `{nameField.touched && nameField.error}` we display the possible error only after the user _touched_ the input.
+- With `{nameField.isTouched && nameField.error}` we display the possible error only after the user _touched_ the input.
 Anyway, in this case there's no input validation.

 ## `<Form />` component

 In the previous example we did not use any fancy component, just only HTML.
 It's a great thing, but we can do better using the `<Form />` component provided by `useForm()`.
 Let's how it looks:

 ```typescript {17,20,27}
 import React from "react"